Jimmy Kimmel calls out Washington after Las Vegas massacre

-Comedian Jimmy Kimmel fought back tears during an emotionally-charged monologue on the politics of gun control Monday night after the deadliest mass shooting in modern U.S. history devastated his hometown of Las Vegas.
+Comedian Jimmy Kimmel fought back tears Monday night during an emotionally charged monologue on the politics of gun control after the deadliest mass shooting in modern U.S. history devastated his hometown of Las Vegas.

 “There is probably no way to ever know why a human being would do something like this to other human beings who were at a concert, having fun and listening to music,” said Kimmel, who sent his condolences to the victims’ families.